 What Is the Perfect Diaper Bag?

 The perfect diaper bag is a bag that suits your needs, fits all your stuff, holds up well against constant use, is comfortable, and hopefully is stylish too.
+(Heads up: here’s another post with some of my favorite backpack style diaper bags).

 But is all that too much to ask of a humble diaper bag?
 Perhaps.